-- Obvious extetension: instead of using 2 bytes per entry, FAT32 uses 4 bytes per entry - $\Rightarrow\,$ can support e.g. 8Gb partition with 4K clusters - Further enhancements with FAT32 include: - can locate the root directory anywhere on the partition (in FAT16, the root directory had to immediately follow the FAT(s)). - can use the backup copy of the FAT instead of the default (more fault tolerant) - improved support for demand paged executables (consider the 4K default cluster size . . . ). - VFAT on top of FAT32 does long name support: unicode strings of up to 256 characters. - want to keep same directory entry structure for compatibility with e.g. DOS - $\Rightarrow$ use multiple directory entries to contain successive parts of name. - abuse V attribute to avoid listing these
+- Obvious extension: instead of using 2 bytes per entry, FAT32 uses 4 bytes - ⇒ can support e.g. 8Gb partition with 4K clusters - Further enhancements with FAT32 include: - can locate the root directory anywhere on the partition (in FAT16, the root directory had to immediately follow the FAT(s)). - can use the backup copy of the FAT instead of the default (more fault tolerant) - improved support for demand paged executables (consider the 4K default cluster size . . .). - VFAT on top of FAT32 adds long name support and internationalization: - names now unicode strings of up to 256 characters. - want to keep same directory entry structure for compatibility with e.g. DOS - \Rightarrow use multiple directory entries to contain successive parts of name. - abuse V attribute to avoid listing these